Bacheldre: Literature

 A lively Welsh culture with its bardic tradition flourished in this Welsh borderland, probably up to the mid-16th century.
 Odes in the Welsh language to families living at Bachelldre were written by a number of bards.

 The poet Dafydd Bach ap Madog Wladaidd (fl.
 1340–1390) wrote an appealing ode to Dafydd ap Cadwaladr, lord of Bachelldref entitled ‘A Christmas Revel’.
-It includes the lines ‘Heaven’s bounty on earth in Bachelldref, Where there is a revel each Christmas’, and is a rather longer poem than that by Deio ap Ieuan Du.
+It includes the lines ‘Heaven’s bounty on earth in Bachelldref, Where there is a revel each Christmas’, and is a rather longer poem than that by Deio ab Ieuan Du.

 Deio ap Ieuan Du, the poet who flourished about 1450, composed a eulogy, said to be a masterly composition, also to Dafydd ab Cadwaladr of Bachelldre: